Altitude Sickness in Tibet

 Tips: You can try to take some exercise to keep your body in good.
 Get enough sleep and avoid catching a cold before traveling to Tibet.
 If you catch a cold, unfortunately, please contact your tour agent to postpone the trip.

 2) Adapt to the altitude in Lhasa.
 The first stop of your Tibet tour is normally Lhasa.
 Not only because it’s the capital city of Tibet where there are rich tourist sources, such as the world-known Potala Palace, Jokhang Temple, Barkhor Street, etc. but also for the relatively lower elevation.
-With an elevation of 3,650 meters (11,975 feet), Lhasa is no doubt to be the perfect place for you to have sufficient rest and get adapted to the altitude change before launching the next destination with a higher elevation.
+With an elevation of 3,650 meters (11,975 feet), Lhasa is no doubt to be the perfect place for you to have sufficient rest and get adapted to the altitude change before launching to the next destination with a higher elevation.

 Tips: It’s vital to have a good rest in the first two or three days of your Tibet tour.
 After transferring to the hotel on the first arrival day, it’s better to rest and do not take a bath to keep from catching a cold.
-If you could not help going out, try pack light and stroll walk slowly.
+If you could not help going out, try to pack light and stroll walk slowly.
 For a good sleep at night, please do not overeat at dinner.
 And you can use a high pillow to make sure your head is higher than the body, which is an excellent way to help you breathe.
 Even if you didn’t feel any uncomfortable when you get off the airplane or train, it doesn’t mean you will be good later.
 So, please keep the tips in mind.

 3) Please always pay attention to the weather change during the whole trip.
 As you know, the temperature difference between daytime and night in Tibet is quite big.
 You may wear a T-shirt in the afternoon while wearing a down jacket in the evening.
 Thus, please prepare the necessary winter clothes even if you are traveling to Tibet in summer.